geeknik/HyperTune/README.md

 HyperTune uses a combination of natural language processing techniques and machine learning to generate and analyze text responses:

-1. It generates multiple responses using OpenAI's GPT model with varying hyperparameters.
+1. It generates multiple responses using your chosen LLM provider with varying hyperparameters.
 2. Each response is scored based on coherence, relevance to the prompt, and language complexity.
 3. The tool then analyzes the responses collectively to identify common themes, unique insights, and the impact of different hyperparameters.
 4. Finally, it provides a comprehensive report with visualizations to help understand the results.